The novel coronavirus in a few words

 A patient can be contagious several days before symptoms appear.

 The disease, called COVID-19, most commonly manifests as a flu-like condition (fever and/or cough) that lasts for a few days to 2 or 3 weeks.
 The illness is usually mild in young and healthy people (especially children) but can sometimes be severe in older people or those with chronic diseases.
 At present, its lethality is estimated to be about 10 times greater than that of seasonal flu.

 Populations at risk

-People over the age of 65, those with a chronic illness such as diabetes, high blood pressure, or heart or respiratory disease are at greater risk of developing a severe complication that can lead to death.
+People over the age of 65, or those with a chronic illness such as high blood pressure (only if poorly controlled despite treatment), diabetes (if advanced disease with complications or HbA1c>8), cardiovascular disease, chronic respiratory disease, severe obesity (BMI>40kg/m2), immunosuppression due to a disease, treatment or cancer are at greater risk of developing a severe complication that can lead to death.
 Well treated allergic asthma is not considered a risk factor.
-Pregnant women are not considered to be an at-risk population, but the precautionary principle dictates that they follow preventive measures very strictly.

-Children are just as likely to be infected with the new coronavirus as adults are.
-They generally have milder symptoms (cough and/or fever) than adults do, or no symptoms at all.
-However, they can still transmit the virus, even as healthy carriers.
-That is why our authorities have decided to close schools.
+Children are probably less likely to be infected with the new coronavirus as compared with adults.
+They generally have milder symptoms (cough and/or fever) than adults, or no symptoms at all.
+Albeit very rare, severe complications are also possible.

-Currently only molecular tests on nasopharyngeal swabs are recognized for the diagnosis of COVID-19.
-Other testing modalities are emerging.
-Serological tests, for example, can detect whether one has produced antibodies in response to infection.
+Currently only molecular tests on nasopharyngeal swabs are recognized for the diagnosis of acute COVID-19.
+Serological tests can detect whether one has produced antibodies in response to a previous resolved infection.
 Serology can be useful in assessing the level of immunity in the population and in deciding whether to suspend quarantine measures in previously infected individuals.
-However, the performance of these tests is not yet known.
-Further studies are necessary before these tests can be used on a large scale.
+However, although evidence suggests that antibodies may confer protection against re-infection, the level and duration of this hypothetical protection is still unknown.

 The CoronaCheck tool